The first week of February is almost over and done with and you know what that means: it’s time to start thinking about Valentine’s Day.

 Have a happy Valentine’s Day everyone, and remember to spread love not waste.

 What are your plans for Valentine’s Day?
-Let me know in the comments, or shoot me an email at email@example.com.
-All photos in this post were taken by me.
+Let me know in the comments, or shoot me an email at firstname.lastname@example.org.
+All photos in this post were taken by me unless otherwise specified in the caption.